The New Canvas: Why Augmented Reality Art is the Future of Creativity

 Ready to stop overthinking and start creating?
 This beginner-friendly workflow will have your first WebAR experience live in minutes:

-- Start a New Scene: Pick either Plane AR (for prints, postcards, installations) or Face AR (for filters)—super straightforward.
+- Create a new AR scene: Pick either Image AR (for prints, postcards, ) or Plane AR (for installations)—super straightforward.

 - Upload Your Assets: Drag and drop your drawings, videos, or 3D models—whatever you want to turn into AR.

-- Refine the Layout: Use the simple transform tools to scale, position, and tweak your art in 3D space—no guesswork.
+- Add AR effects & interactions in the canvas: Use the simple transform tools to scale, position, and tweak your art in 3D space.
+You can also add custom animations and interactivity to your work.

 - Publish & Share: Hit save, generate your WebAR link or QR code, and share it with your audience.